EnigmaCurry/curlbomb/README.md

    notification command
  * `ssh-copy-id` - copy SSH public keys to the remote authorized_keys file
+ * `share` - share a file with the knock embedded in the URL.
+Serves file an unlimited number of times unless `-n` is specified.

 If no subcommand is specified, and there is data being piped to stdin, then the `run` subcommand is used implicitly.